Table of Contents

 How Many Hours Can You Work While Applying for Social Security Disability?

 Social Security’s rules focus more on how much you earn to determine if you are performing a substantial gainful activity – and not the number of hours that you work.
 However, if you are self-employed or the head of a business, then you may work a certain number of hours without receiving an hourly wage.
 In this situation, you may be permitted to work up to 45 hours per month as long as you are not earning over the income limit.
+For employees, while there are no set hourly limits, if Social Security considers the work “substantial” generally similar to full-time work, you will likely be unable to succeed even if your earnings are under the “SGA” amounts.

 These rules are complicated and can be confusing.
 To make sure that any extra income you bring in doesn’t affect your eligibility for Social Security disability, reach out to a seasoned disability benefits lawyer to schedule a free consultation.